kryptine/clean-platform/doc/STANDARDS.md

 Several JavaDoc like parameters are supported such as `@param`, `@result`, `@type`, `@var` and `@representation`.
 More info about this can be found [here](https://github.com/clean-cloogle/Cloogle#clean-documentation).
+We use `@complexity` for the complexity order.
+Some other special fields are used, like `@gin-icon`, but one should be reluctant with inventing new field names.
+If there is a general use case, adding it can be discussed.

 ## Layout